 Applicants should normally hold a good honours degree (2.1 or above), or its equivalent, in an Arts and Humanities subject or similar discipline.
 Previous study of film is desirable but not essential.
-Selection will be normally made following an interview.

 Months of entry